TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/LocalizedTemplavoilTemplateObjects/Index.rst

 |img-73| TemplaVoilà offers to select an alternative Template Object
 (TO) when the language is changed.
-What you do is to create an TO as a “Sub-template” of the main TO:
+What you do is to create an TO as a "Sub-template" of the main TO:

 Of course you must select the correct language and then provide a mapping for this TO as well.